Great Examples

 There are many types of maps that land trusts can and should incorporate into their work.
 The poster below showcases six types worth consideration.
 Here’s a PDF of this poster that you can download and print (PDF, 8mb file).

-In addition to these map products, there are a wide range of interactive/web applications and mapping approaches that we will cover in the future.
+In addition to these map products, there are a wide range of interactive/web applications available on our Resources page.

 Below are just a few land trusts out of the many using GIS that show a diversity of approaches land trusts use with geospatial technology.
 We expect to be adding more examples in the future — if you are a land trust using GIS actively, let us know.